astroarshn2000/NIRCam_AZ_TSO_Data_Challenge/README.md

 The planet for the simulated observations is loosely based on GJ 436b.
 The transit parameters are listed below, with their associated uncertainties.

-**Note!** The actual parameters used to generate the simulated lightcurves have been randomly drawn from the values listed below using a Gaussian with a standard deviation equal to the associated uncertaitny.
+**Note!** The actual parameters used to generate the simulated lightcurves have been randomly drawn from the values listed below using a Gaussian with a standard deviation equal to the associated uncertainty.
 As an example, a/Rs was chosen using the Python command scipy.norm.rvs(loc=14.54, scale=0.14).
 So don't just fix everything to the central values and assume it will work.

 The stellar properties are:
 * **Teff:** 3500K
 * **log(g):** 5.0
 * **[Fe/H]:** 0.0

 Limb-darkening is included, but is assumed to be constant as a function of wavelength.
-The exact LD coeffecients are left as an exercise for the observer.
+The exact LD coefficients are left as an exercise for the observer.

 |           Parameter          	|      Value     	|  Uncertainty  	|
 |:----------------------------:	|:--------------:	|:-------------:	|